lino-framework/cg/docs/hosting.rst

 Server hosting
 ==============

-In case of **server hosting** the site operator has two contracts: one with a developer and one with a hoster.
+In case of **server hosting** the server operator has two contracts: one with a developer and one with a hoster.

 Your job is to provide and manage the server where the developer will